 b.
 As provided in the company’s by-laws, no person who shall have attained the age of 75 shall be eligible for election or reelection as a director, except as may otherwise be determined in the good faith judgment of the Board of Directors.

 c.
 Directors are encouraged to restrict the number of public company boards on which they serve.
+Directors who also serve as chief executive officers of public companies should not serve on more than two boards of public companies other than the company’s Board, and other directors should not serve on more than four boards of public companies, other than the company’s Board.
 Directors shall advise the Chairman of the Nominating and Governance Committee, Chairman of the Board and General Counsel promptly upon accepting any other public company directorship or any assignment to the audit committee or compensation committee (or any committees performing similar functions) of the board of directors of any public company of which such director is a board member.
 If a director serves on the audit committee of more than three public companies, the Board must determine whether or not such simultaneous service impairs such director’s ability to effectively serve on the company’s Audit Committee, and the Board’s decision shall be disclosed in the company’s annual proxy statement or in another manner permitted by the applicable rules of the NYSE.

 d.
 Directors are expected to report changes in their business or professional affiliations or responsibilities, including retirement, to the Chairman of the Board and the Chairman of the Nominating and Governance Committee.
 A director should offer to resign if the remaining members of the Board of Directors, by majority vote, conclude that the director no longer meets the company's requirements for service on the Board of Directors.